venqiu/hello/README.md

 Contact VEN QIU at talk@venqiu.net to air out greivances

-dragging and dropping, these commits happen frequently and hastily. toggle it: on & off
+dragging and dropping, commits happen frequently and hastily. toggle it: on & off